Improve Operations and Service Delivery with Appian Case Management Studio

 "By letting business technologists tailor their case apps to fit specific needs without heavy reliance on IT, we're putting the power to improve how casework is done directly in the hands of the people doing the work," said Michael Beckley, Chief Technology Officer at Appian.
 "Caseworkers are further assisted by AI, which is embedded throughout to increase understanding, enhance productivity, and help them complete tasks more efficiently."

-To learn more about Appian Case Management Studio, attend our webinar, "Case Management Studio: The Secret to Fast, Flexible Apps for Enterprise Casework," on April 4, 2024, at 12:00 p.m.
-Eastern.
+To learn more about Appian Case Management Studio, attend our webinar, "Case Management Studio: The Secret to Fast, Flexible Apps for Enterprise Casework," on 4 April, 2024, at 12:00 p.m.
+BST.

 About Appian